 It's easy to see why German shepherds are so popular — just look at the 2017 Westminster Best in Show winner, Rumor.
 She is gorgeous, regal and those looks are accompanied by a winning personality too.
 And while it is seriously tempting to rush out and get a GSD of your very own, it is a big commitment that should not be taken lightly.

-There are dog people, and then there are German shepherd dog people.
+If you're seriously considering adopting a German shepherd, you should know that there are dog people, and then there are German shepherd dog people.
 I would be lost without my German shepherd, and she knows it.
-If you are considering bringing a GSD into your home, you've probably already done a little research.
-But some advice can only come from an experienced GSD lover.
-So,here are the 10 things you really need to know before adopting a German shepherd.
+And while you've probably already done a little research on your own, some advice can only come from an experienced GSD lover.
+So here are the 10 things you really need to know before adopting a German shepherd.

 The first thing any prospective German shepherd adopter needs to know is that German shepherds are smart.
 Very smart.
 Scary smart.
 These dogs will have your routine figured out before you do, and they are extremely sensitive to human moods.
 How smart are German shepherds?
 Not only do they know what “walk” means, but they can also spell it.
 Backward.
 Have a training plan in place before you bring your GSD home, and stick to it.
 Their high intelligence also comes with an eagerness to please their owners.
 They want to use their smarts in a constructive way, so have a strategy ready to make that possible.
 A bored German shepherd is no fun for all parties involved.

 German shepherds are working dogs.
 There is a reason they are frequently used as military dogs, police dogs and service dogs.
 They love having a job to do, and your German shepherd is no exception.
 Be prepared for lots of long walks with your German shepherd and then some.
 Take them to a large park where they can run at full speed or consider signing them up for agility course classes.
 Trust me, if you don't give your GSD proper and adequate exercise, they'll start taking their built up energy on your favorite belongings.